Using Capital Losses to offset Capital Gains

 My Case Study

-You may recall I wrote about this stock and wondered what the heck I should do with it.
-Well, I decided to sell it this fall and “realize” a capital loss in doing so.
 Because this stock was in a taxable account I could realize the loss now since I expect to pay some capital gains on some investments in future tax years.

 Meaning, if you don’t have capital gains in either the current tax year or any of the previous three, you may opt to carry your losses forward.
 Each year, the accumulated value of your capital losses becomes your net capital losses, which you may carry forward indefinitely.